 What are nitazenes?
 What to know about the drug that can be 10 times as potent as fentanyl

-A Colorado overdose death has been linked to a new formulation of nitazenes, a class of powerful opioid analgesics being increasingly seen in the illicit drug market.
+An overdose death in Colorado has been linked to a new formulation of nitazenes, a class of powerful opioid analgesics being increasingly seen in the illicit drug market.
+It was one of two deaths in the Boulder area involving nitazenes in recent months, CBS Colorado reported.

 Nitazenes have been around for decades, experts told CBS News, and have been seen in multiple formulations.
-The person who died in Colorado had used a formulation called N-Desethyl etonitazene.
-The man died in mid-2023, Denver officials said, but laboratory testing about the substance he overdosed on was not returned until recently.
+One of the Colorado deaths involved a formulation called N-Desethyl etonitazene.
+The man died in mid-2023, officials said, but laboratory testing about the substance he overdosed on was not returned until recently.

 It's believed to be the first time that formulation was found in an overdose death, according to the Boulder County Coroner's office.

-The coroner told CBS News that while Denver has seen a decrease in fentanyl overdoses, use of nitazenes has emerged — which "raises new concerns."
+The coroner told CBS News that while the area has seen a decrease in fentanyl overdoses, use of nitazenes has emerged — which "raises new concerns."
+The Colorado Department of Public Health and Environment says the state has had 13 deaths related to nitazenes since 2021.

 Here's what to know about nitazenes.

-Note: Editor's note: This story has been updated to clarify that the Colorado death was in Boulder County, not Denver.